computer-lab/computerlab.io/source/_posts/bars-to-code-at.md

 Finally, after a good coding session, I often find myself in a sort of distant, aphasic state.
 Everything seems flat and it's hard to think of anything to say.
-Being at a bar gives me a chance to turn off my computer, find someone to talk to, and reintegrate into daily life.
+Being at a bar gives me a chance to turn off my computer, find someone to talk to, and reintegrate into irl.

-Of course, not all bars are good places to code.
-Here's a list of bars that Computer Lab members have found with the social factors, wifi, food, and acoustics necessary for productive computer use.
+Of course, not all bars are good places to code: some bars don't work because of social factors, and others don't work for more practical reasons.
+Here's a list of bars that Computer Lab members have found suitable for productive computer use.

 ### Mother's
 Williamsburg [Map](https://goo.gl/maps/So1UNBjJpio)